Breeze/breeze.github.io/doc-net/persistencemanager-core.md

 ##### Pre-change values

-The `ContextProvider` itself ignores the pre-change values in the `OriginalValuesMap`.
+The `PersistenceManager` itself ignores the pre-change values in the `OriginalValuesMap`.

 > except for the concurrency field values where the pre-change value is used for optimistic concurrency checking.